Religious syncretism: South and East Asian religions

-Buddhism has syncretized with many traditional beliefs in East Asian societies as it was compatible with local religions.
-Notable syncretization of Buddhism with local beliefs includes the Three Teachings, or Triple Religion, that harmonizes Mahayana Buddhism with Confucian philosophy and elements of Taoism, and Shinbutsu-shūgō, which is a syncretism of Shinto and Buddhism.
-The religious beliefs, practices, and identities of East Asians (who comprise the majority of the world's Buddhists by any measure) often blend Buddhism with other traditions including Confucianism, the Chinese folk religion, Taoism, Shinto, Korean shamanism, and Vietnamese folk religion.
+Buddhism has syncretized with many traditional beliefs in East Asian societies, as it is compatible with local religions.
+Notable syncretizations of Buddhism with local beliefs include the Three Teachings, or Triple Religions (a concept that harmonizes Mahayana Buddhism with Confucian philosophy and elements of Taoism) and Shinbutsu-shūgō (a syncretism of Shinto and Buddhism).
+The religious beliefs, practices, and identities of East Asians (who comprise the majority of the world's Buddhists) often blend Buddhism with other traditions including Confucianism, Chinese folk religion, Taoism, Shinto, Korean shamanism, and Vietnamese folk religion.
 Before and during World War II, a Nichiren Shōshū priest named Jimon Ogasawara proposed the blending of Nichiren Buddhism with Shinto.

 Hinduism, Buddhism, Jainism, and Zoroastrianism in ancient India have made many adaptations over the millennia, assimilating elements of various religious traditions.
-One example of this is the Yoga Vasistha.
+One example of this is the Yoga Vasistha text which had developed by the 14th century CE.

-Akram Vigyan Movement established by Dada Bhagwan is considered to be a Jain-Vaishnava Hindu syncretistic movement.
+Peter Flügel regards the Akram Vignan Movement established by Dada Bhagwan in the 1960s as a Jain-Vaishnavi Hindu syncretistic movement.

-The Mughal emperor Akbar, who wanted to consolidate the diverse religious communities in his empire, propounded Din-i-Ilahi, a syncretic religion intended to merge the best elements of his empire's religions.
-Allopanishad is an example there.
-Satpanth is considered a syncretism of Ismaili Islam and Hinduism.
+The Mughal emperor Akbar, who wanted to consolidate the diverse religious communities in his empire, propounded in 1582 Din-i-Ilahi.
+This short-lived syncretic religion aimed to merge the best elements of the Mughal empire's religions.
+The Allopanishad text dates from the period of Akbar's experimental religious policy.

+Satpanth (founded in the 14th century CE) synthesizes elements of Ismaili Islam and Hinduism.